The Intel Core Ultra 7 270K Plus wins in 10 out of 16 comparable specs, with 3 ties. Its biggest advantage is E-Cores (100% better).

 AI Versus Verdict

 The Intel Core Ultra 7 270K Plus is the objective winner of this comparison, securing victory in ten out of sixteen measured specifications.
 Its most significant advantage over the Intel Core i5-14500 is its E-core count, which is 100% higher.
-This substantial increase in efficiency cores provides the Ultra 7 270K Plus with a clear lead in architectural capacity, establishing it as the superior option for users prioritizing raw core density and multi-threaded hardware capabilities.
+While the Intel Core i5-14500 maintains a lead in power efficiency with a 48% better TDP, the Intel Core Ultra 7 270K Plus dominates the majority of the technical categories evaluated.

 Generated by Gemini from the objective spec comparison above.
 AI advice is a summary, not a benchmark — always verify critical purchases.